Standard Guide for Industrial Laundering of Flame, Thermal, and Arc Resistant Clothing

 - Cycle Times

-Industrial laundering is not required by law or necessary to maintain the protective qualities of FR clothing.
+The law does not require industrial laundering and it is not necessary to maintain the protective qualities of FR clothing.
 The standard can be purchased and downloaded from the ASTM website at: http://www.astm.org/Standards/F1449.htm.